iotaledger/iota/docker/fullnode/README.md

 ls -la iotadb/
 ```

-### Investigate local RPC connectivity issues
+### Investigate Local RPC Connectivity Issues

-Update the `json-rpc-address` in the Full node config to listen on all addresses:
+Update the `json-rpc-address` in the Full Node config to listen on all addresses:

 ```shell
 sed -i 's/127.0.0.1/0.0.0.0/' fullnode-template.yaml